Makeover Beef Stroganoff Recipe

 - 2. In a large nonstick skillet, heat oil over medium-high heat.
 Cook beef in batches until no longer pink.
 Remove and keep warm.
 In same skillet, saute mushrooms and onion in drippings until tender.
 Add garlic; cook 1 minute longer.

 - 3. Whisk remaining flour with broth until smooth; stir into skillet.
 Bring to a boil; cook and stir until thickened, about 2 minutes.
 Add beef, salt and remaining pepper.
 Stir in sour cream; heat through (do not boil).
+If desired, sprinkle with parsley and coarsely ground pepper.
 Serve with noodles.
 Yield: 6 servings.

 Reviews for Makeover Beef Stroganoff